Detection Time Distribution Predicted Using Absorbing Boundary Conditions and Imaginary Potentials: Results

 Apart from the consistency check that the distribution computed using Bohmian trajectories (light brown) and the one using \eqref{rhoTt} (dark blue curve) agree very well with each other (they agree exactly in theory, as pointed out in Section~\ref{sec:Bohmian}), we can observe from these figures that $\rho_T(t)$ follows the overall profile of the comparison curve $\rho^\fr(t)$ that represents the transfer of probability across the plane $z=L$ in the absence of detectors at $z=L$, as described in Section~\ref{sec:comparisoncurve}.

 The main difference to $\rho^\fr(t)$ consists in oscillations of $\rho_T$ not present in $\rho^\fr(t)$.
 They are presumably due to interference between the incident and a reflected wave.
 The fact that imaginary potentials will partly reflect the incident wave is well known from the fact, noted by Allcock \cite{All69b} and similar to the quantum Zeno effect, that if we increase without bound the strength of the imaginary potential, $W(z)\to \infty$ for $z>z_0$, then \emph{all} of the incident wave will be reflected.
 It would be of interest to determine whether any reflected waves and corresponding oscillations can be seen in empirical data (see also \cite{CD25}).
+(On the other hand, there exist shapes of complex potentials, not considered here, with less reflection \cite{PMS98,Man02}.
+Therefore, if a future experiment showed little or no oscillatory tail, that would not by itself rule out CAP-based detector models; the detector might be describable by a CAP outside the simple family studied here.
+Part of the reflection in our simulation is also due to the hard wall behind the imaginary potential; e.g., the limit $W(z)\to 0$ would lead to no detection but complete reflection.)

 Another observation about Figure~\ref{fig:Arrival_CAP} is that parts (before the main peak) of the dark blue curve $\rho_T$ lie slightly to the left of the orange comparison curve $\rho^\fr$; this presumably represents the fact that with CAP, particles get detected already slightly before reaching $z=L$.